 The Origin Of The Egg

-For the most part, children’s TV shows, picture books and the like continue to depict the character in one of two ways: either as a human with strangely egg-like qualities, or just a plain old anthropomorphic egg.
-Heck, DC Comics even created a villain named Humpty Dumpty (real name Humphry Dumpler), a nemesis for Batman whose only real crime is a compulsive desire to take apart and “fix” all mechanical items he comes across.
+For the most part, children’s TV shows and picture books continue to depict the character in one of two ways.
+Either as a human with strangely egg-like qualities, or just a plain old human-like egg.
+Heck, DC Comics even created a villain named Humpty Dumpty (real name Humphry Dumpler).
+A nemesis for Batman whose only real crime is a compulsive desire to take apart and “fix” all mechanical items he comes across.

-The novel was published back in December 1871 and its sixth chapter is simply titled “Humpty Dumpty.”
+The novel, published in December 1871, has a chapter simply titled “Humpty Dumpty.”
 Here’s what happens when Alice meets the character:

 “…the egg only got larger and larger, and more and more human: when she had come within a few yards of it, she saw that it had eyes and a nose and mouth; and when she had come close to it, she saw clearly that it was Humpty Dumpty himself.
 ‘It can’t be anybody else!’ she said to herself.
 ‘I’m as certain of it, as if his name were written all over his face.'”

 Here, then, is the Humpty Dumpty most of us know today: a huge, bizarre, sentient egg.
-He’s even sitting precariously on a high wall, as per tradition.
-If you’re familiar with Lewis Carroll’s tales of Wonderland, you’ll know that this is exactly the kind of odd character who would fit in perfectly around here.
+He’s even sitting on a high wall, as per tradition.
+If you’re familiar with Lewis Carroll’s tales of Wonderland, you’ll know that this is exactly the kind of odd character who would fit in perfectly.
 But there’s the rub: Carroll seems to have created the idea of Humpty as an egg himself!

 Humpty Dumpty The… Cannon?